basliqlabs/qwest-docs/README.md

 # Qwest docs

-This project holds the documentation for the Qwest project, using [Docusaurus](https://docusaurus.io/).
+This documentation contains information about general engineering discussions and application-specific developer guides.

 ## Contributor guide
 There are a few simple guidelines that you have to follow for contributing to this project.